MuhammadHamzaAmir/Comment-Dead-Code/README.md

 1. Clone the repository & open the repository root directory in terminal.

 2. To comment the unused the code.
-Follow the following pattern.
+Run the command with the following pattern.

     ```
     <python> <main.py> <class file path> <usage file path>